nathandavis18/NotVim-Editor/README.md

 	- wq/sq: [W]rite and [Q]uit / [S]ave and [Q]uit.

 	WHILE IN EDIT MODE:
 	Escape: Go back to Read Mode

 	MOVEMENT FUNCTIONALITY:
 	- ArrowKey Left/Right: Move 1 character left/right within the file.
 	- ArrowKey Up/Down: Move one row up/down within the file
 	- CtrlArrow Left/Right: Move to the start/end of the previous word/next word
 	- CtrlArrow Up/Down: Shift the current view offset by one up/down
+	- Home/End: Go to start of/end of current row
+	- CtrlHome/End: Go to start of / end of file

 	CHARACTER EDITING:
 	- Letter/Number/Symbol: Insert at current cursor position and move cursor forward
 	- Enter/Return: Insert a new row, moving contents beyond the cursor onto the new row and move cursor to start of new row
 	- Backspace/Delete: Delete character behind/in front of cursor.
 Move cursor backwards if using backspace.
 	- CtrlBackspace/Delete: Delete word

-More key functionality will be added as this project progresses, such as using Home Key to navigate to start of line, End for end of line, etc.
+More key functionality will be added as this project progresses.

 I will also try to add Undo/Redo functionality, but that will be at a much later date, as this project is still in the very early stages of development.